cde-ev/cdedb2/doc/source/Realm_Core_Anonymous_Contact.rst

   of 32 random Bytes encoded as 44 urlsafe Base64 characters (including padding).
   Internally half of the key is actually used for message signing, rather than encryption, meaning that the encryption uses 16 Bytes or 128 Bit.
-- The ``secret`` refers to the string of 60 urlsage Base64 characters that is the concatenation of the ``message id`` and the ``encryption key``.
+- The ``secret`` refers to the string of 60 urlsafe Base64 characters that is the concatenation of the ``message id`` and the ``encryption key``.
 The secret is sent to the recipients of an anonymous message and is required to respond to a message or to rotate it's encryption.
 It can be split into its parts by taking the first